 English & Philosophy

 We feel that English is the best subject ever.
 If you love to read A LOT then you will love our courses, which are taught by an enthusiastic and dedicated team that consistently delivers excellent results.
-Here at the Tallis English Faculty we offer three study pathways at KS5 – English Literature, English Language and Creative Writing.
+The Tallis English Faculty offers four study pathways at KS5 – English Literature (OCR), English Language (OCR), Creative Writing (EPQ).

 Philosophy is the oldest intellectual discipline our civilisation possesses, the mother of all sciences.
-Philosophy is conceptual engineering, since it studies the deep structures and methodologies of human thought.
+Philosophy is conceptual engineering, since it studies the deep structures and methodologies of human thought, the basal software you run on your 'necktop' - in Daniel Dennett's fascinating coinage.
+Put another way, philosophy is the intellectual discipline that specialises in the metaanalysis of concepts and the formation of entirely new ones: 'anything you can do, I can do meta.'
 In beginning Philosophy you will encounter the extraordinary minds of many of the most intelligent people who have ever lived, and be introduced to many entirely open issues which have been continuously part of the human conversation for the last 2600 years.
 For example: What’s knowledge?
 How do we acquire it?
 How ought we to act?
 How can we know the difference between good and bad deeds?
+Are minds material, or etherial?
 This subject probably involves more completely open-ended discussion than any other.
 There is a good deal of reading of seriously hard, abstruse and odd material, and a good deal of writing about the same.
 You’ll need to be intelligent, open-minded, hard-working and imaginative, and to be very tenacious as well.
 You’ll also need to be at ease with very abstract ideas and very open questions.
-There are no easy answers in Philosophy, and plenty of titanic intellects whose ideas have shaped the whole of human civilisation.
+There are no easy answers in Philosophy, and plenty of titanic intellects - not just 'pale, male and stale' thinkers these days, either - whose ideas have shaped the whole of human civilisation.
 Humility and hard work are a must: philosophy is a very difficult A-level subject.